Looking after your XL bully

 - you have third party public liability insurance cover for your dog

-Applying for the exemption scheme
+Applying for exemption

 Can my dog leave the exemption scheme?